 We took his collar off and then said goodbye to him as the vet held him.
 I kissed him and told him he was a good boy.
 He seemed calm as they left the room.
 I didn't want to be there to see her give him the needle.
 I don't think I could handle that as it was hard enough.

-I decided to pay the paid the bill then and I'm will be getting his ashes as well.
+I decided to pay the paid the bill then and I'll be getting his ashes as well.

 I got in the car, sat, and just cried.